-The risk analyses for operational risks and the risks within financial reporting were then dealt with in the Auditing Committee and thereafter communicated to the Board.
+The risk analyses for operational risks and the risks within financial reporting were then dealt with in the auditing committee and thereafter communicated to the board.

-For a description of H&M's operational risks see the Administration Report, pages 56-57, and for risks within financial reporting see Note 2 Financial risks on page 70 of the H&M Annual Report 2013.
+For a description of H&M's operational risks see the administration report on pages 64-65 and for risks within financial reporting see note 2, Financial risks, on pages 78-79 of H&M's annual report for 2014.